MicrosoftDocs/Viva/Viva/learning/manage-catalog-access.md

 Use the Viva Learning permissions to restrict access to one or more learning objects to a select group of users

 >[!Note]
->If you choose to control permissions using the LMS, then permissions can't be set within Viva Learning for courses coming from that LMS)
+>If you choose to control permissions using the LMS, then permissions can't be set within Viva Learning for courses coming from that LMS.

-### Navigate Permissions
+### Permissions Overview

 ![Image of the catalog permissions navigation screen under the admin tab.](../media/learning/catalog-access-permissions-1-landing-page.png)